richardlibrata/weather_sc/README.md

 - [Date-fns](https://date-fns.org/) - modern JavaScript date utility library.
 - [Jotai](https://jotai.org/) - primitive and flexible state management for React.

+## How to use

+1. Make sure to put your OpenWeather API key onto next.config.mjs, otherwise it won't work.
+2. This project shows all the weather data such as temperature, visibility, air pressure, humidity, and weather forecast for the next few days.
+3. You can also use search bar that allows you to check weather data from the other countries or cities.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: